Femoral hernia

-Femoral hernias occur just below the inguinal ligament, when abdominal contents pass through a naturally occurring weakness in the abdominal wall called the femoral canal.
+Femoral hernias are hernias which occur just below the inguinal ligament, when abdominal contents pass through a naturally occurring weakness in the abdominal wall called the femoral canal.
 Femoral hernias are a relatively uncommon type, accounting for only 3% of all hernias.
 While femoral hernias can occur in both males and females, almost all develop in women due to the increased width of the female pelvis.
 Femoral hernias are more common in adults than in children.
 Those that do occur in children are more likely to be associated with a connective tissue disorder or with conditions that increase intra-abdominal pressure.
 Seventy percent of pediatric cases of femoral hernias occur in infants under the age of one.

 Definitions

 A hernia is caused by the protrusion of a viscus (in the case of groin hernias, an intra-abdominal organ) through a weakness in the abdominal wall.
-This weakness may be inherent, as in the case of inguinal, femoral and umbilical hernias.
-On the other hand, the weakness may be caused by previous surgical incision through the muscles and fascia in the area; this is termed an incisional hernia.
+This weakness may be inherent, as in the case of inguinal, femoral, and umbilical hernias.
+On the other hand, the weakness may be caused by a previous surgical incision through the muscles and fascia in the area; this is termed an incisional hernia.

 A femoral hernia may be either reducible or irreducible, and each type can also present as obstructed and/or strangulated.

 A reducible femoral hernia occurs when a femoral hernia can be pushed back into the abdominal cavity, either spontaneously or with manipulation.
 However, it is more likely to occur spontaneously.
 This is the most common type of femoral hernia and is usually painless.

 An irreducible femoral hernia occurs when a femoral hernia cannot be completely reduced, typically due to adhesions between the hernia and the hernial sac.
 This can cause pain and a feeling of illness.

 An obstructed femoral hernia occurs when a part of the intestine involved in the hernia becomes twisted, kinked, or constricted, causing an intestinal obstruction.

 A strangulated femoral hernia occurs when a constriction of the hernia limits or completely obstructs blood supply to part of the bowel involved in the hernia.
 Strangulation can occur in all hernias, but is more common in femoral and inguinal hernias due to their narrow "weaknesses" in the abdominal wall.
 Nausea, vomiting, and severe abdominal pain are characteristics of a strangulated hernia.
-This is a medical emergency as the loss of blood supply to the bowel can result in necrosis (tissue death) followed by gangrene (tissue decay).
+This is a medical emergency, as the loss of blood supply to the bowel can result in necrosis (tissue death) followed by gangrene (tissue decay).
 This is a life-threatening condition requiring immediate surgery.